-We are looking for scouters to go out weekly in the spring of 2017 and see if birds have returned to the shore.
+We are looking for scouters to go out weekly during the spring months and see if birds have returned to the shore.
 If plovers return, we will may need volunteers to help monitor them throughout the summer.
 We welcome volunteers who can help out one day or multiple days!
 Volunteers play a critical role in conservation by helping to ensure disturbance is at a minimum.
 We will provide a training and brochures that you can share with beach visitors.
 Access to the sites varies by site and might involve a long walk on the beach or a boat so volunteers need to be comfortable with those forms of transport.

 Volunteer Opportunities in New York City

 For the Birds! is an elementary education program that teaches environmental awareness and appreciation of nature through the study of birds.
 During a 4, 8 or 16 week session, public and private school students in grades 2 through 4 learn about their natural environment through classroom lessons, outdoor field trips, and a conservation project designed to improve bird habitat in the local community.
 For the Birds! exposes students, usually for the first time, to the idea that their own neighborhoods provide valuable habitat to birds and other urban wildlife.